 While UNT began as a teacher-training college, it has long been known for its College of Music, the largest in the nation.
 While it is now a top-tier research university, in many ways UNT has the feel of an art school: an alternative student body; a strong commitment to renewable energy (100% of campus electricity!), sustainability, LEED-certified construction; and a mediocre athletic program.
 The first all-vegan dining hall at a college in the US (Mean Greens) and second allergen-free dining hall in the US (Kitchen West) are located on campus and are popular with not just students but also faculty and staff.

 While freshmen who just graduated from high school are required to live on campus, the university accepts a large number of transfer students.
 The student body is incredibly diverse, with many first-generation college students.
 UNT was designated a Hispanic Serving Institution in 2020.

 In 2011 UNT became the second public university in the US to adopt a campus-wide open-access policy.

 The UNT Libraries

 The UNT Libraries have four physical locations on campus but an even larger digital footprint, with digital-library collections including over 10 million items—many in the Portal to Texas History, which has millions of online users each year and is the largest service hub for the Digital Public Library of America.
 The Libraries are a world leader in web archiving, becoming the first non-federal library to participate in the Federal Information Preservation Network (FIPNet) and to be designated an affiliated archive of the National Archives and Records Administration.
-Since 2010, the Libraries have hosted an annual open-access symposium with speakers from around the world, and our dean of libraries is the driving force behind the Cross Timbers Library Collaborative, which brings together library staff from across the region for professional development and collaboration.
-The Libraries receive about $1 million per year in funding from grants and foundations.
+Since 2010, the Libraries have hosted an annual open-access symposium with speakers from around the world, and our staff are active in the Cross Timbers Library Collaborative, which brings together library staff from across the region for professional development and collaboration.